andymorse/whatupmissoula/ROADMAP.md

 - [ ] **Cron automation** — move off manual runs to a scheduled weekly job.
   Schedule for **Wednesday morning** — that's when the store ads land in the mailbox.
-Currently run by hand.
+Currently run by hand on Wednesday.

 ## Next
 *Decided, not started.*